Leave the hyperscalers. Pay less. Predictably.

 Multi-cloud is two clouds, not zero

-AWS + Azure isn't redundancy, it's two bills.
+Two public-cloud bills isn't redundancy — it's two bills.
 Repatriating to a single private cloud is often simpler than 'multi-cloud.'

 What customers measure.